DELIVERYRETURNSGENERALSHOPPINGSOURCING & SUSTAINABILITY

 As mentioned above, we have a strict no-plastic policy on all our buttons.
 We use natural only buttons, including; mother of pearl, shell, coconut, wood, and corozo.

-For on-line order packaging, we aim to switch to fully recyclable mail-bags from SS20 season onwards.
+For on-line order packaging, we aim to switch to fully recyclable mail-bags from 2020 onwards.
 These are an eco-friendly alternative to standard polythene mailing bags - produced from sugar cane, which use the greenest material on the market - and are a fully recyclable 50 micron material.

 Transport and carbon footprint?